developmentseed/cogeo-mosaic/docs/AdvancedTopics.md

 #### Custom Accessor

 MosaicJSON `create` method takes a list of GeoJSON features has input, those can be the output of [cogeo_mosaic.utils.get_footprints](https://github.com/developmentseed/cogeo-mosaic/blob/9e8cfd0d65706faaac3e3d785974f890f3b6b180/cogeo_mosaic/utils.py#L80-L111) or can be provided by the user (e.g STAC items).
-MosaicJSON defines it's tile assets as a `MUST be arrays of strings (url or sceneid) pointing to a COG`.
+MosaicJSON defines it's tile items as a `MUST be arrays of strings (url or sceneid) pointing to a COG`.
 To access those values, `_create_mosaic` needs to know which **property** to read from the GeoJSON feature.

 The **accessor** option is here to enable user to pass their own accessor model.
 By default, `_create_mosaic` expect features from `get_footprints` and thus COG path stored in `feature["properties"]["path"]`.